 Don’t use acidic elements such as vinegar or any type of chemical on limestone, granite, or marble tiles.
 Choose hot water and a spray product designed for these types of floors.

-If you have glass tile floors, you can use an all-purpose cleaner such as Spic and Span All-Purpose Spray & Glass Cleaner (see on Amazon) and then use a clean, lint-free cloth to buff away streaks.
+If you have glass tile floors, you can use an all-purpose cleaner such as Puracy All-Purpose Cleaner (see on Amazon) and then use a clean, lint-free cloth to buff away streaks.
 You can also use white or cleaning vinegar and warm water.

 Homemade Cleaning Solutions